hvmator/carreau-quartz/content/People/Andromache Benoist.md

 **Andromache Benoist** (/ænˈdrɒməkiː bəˈnwɑː/ an-draa-muh-kee bə-NWAH, birth name unknown, born January 8, 1875) was an American con artist.
 She is believed to have participated in most of the largest-scale thefts of the early 20th century and to have stolen over ten million dollars in the total course of her career, which spanned nearly fifty years.
-She is portrayed in the lost film [[#Carreau (1976)]], a fictionalized adaptation of [[#Carreau (book)]], which details the events of the [[Events/Gabarre Train Heist of 1934]].
+She is portrayed in the lost film [[#Carreau (1976)]], a fictionalized adaptation of [[#Carreau (book)]], which details the events of the [[Gabarre Train Heist of 1934]].

 > [!NOTE]- Quick info: Andromache "Andy" Benoist
 >![[/static/carreauimages/andyportrait1.jpeg]]